 Searing is the technique of cooking food at a high temperature for a short period so that a delicious brown crust forms, which is used for the primary purpose of adding flavor to food.

 As with most cooking methods, there are positives and drawbacks to searing.
-Amber Frazier of Nutrition Therapy Institute reminds us to keep track of time as searing the food for too long may degrade its nutritional quality.
+Amber Frazier of the Nutrition Therapy Institute reminds us to keep track of time as searing the food for too long may degrade its nutritional quality.

 On the bright side, searing food is generally a quick cooking method and eliminates the risk of pathogens that are usually present on the surface of raw foods.